-June 2 marks the anniversary of the Queen’s official coronation—an event that made royal history in a number of ways, most notably because it was the first to be televised around the world (in the UK alone, more than 27 million people tuned in).
+June 2 marks the anniversary of the queen’s official coronation—an event in 1953 that made royal history in a number of ways, most notably because it was the first to be televised around the world (in the UK alone, more than 27 million people tuned in).
 Thanks to the power of the internet, watching Netflix’s The Crown isn’t the closest you can get to witnessing the event.

-You can watch the coronation play out in several parts in the videos below:
+You can watch the coronation ceremony in several parts in the videos below.

 This article was originally published in 2019; it has been updated for 2022.